 Soulages’ fascination with black, the tone with which he had come almost exclusively to mark his canvases, became a practical obsession in 1979 with the creation of his first outrenoir (beyond black) paintings.
 With outrenoir, black became the starting point of a painting, the canvas itself, upon which he would perform dynamic actions with the brush or palette-knife.
 In this way, through scoring and scraping, creating ridges, lines and fields of black, Soulages explored the property of black itself and in particular its capacity to hold or reflect light, depending on a simple action performed upon the layer of paint.

-A career-crowning retrospective exhibition at the Centre Pompidou, Paris, in 2010 confirmed Soulages as the father of post-war European abstraction and at the age of 98, he continues to work and live in Paris.
+A career-crowning retrospective exhibition at the Centre Pompidou, Paris, in 2010 confirmed Soulages as the father of post-war European abstraction and at the age of almost 100, he continues to work and live in Paris.